 Omega 3 essential fatty acids are needed for healthy hormone production as well as healthy brain development for your growing baby.
 Fish is a great source, as are chia seeds, but an easy to find source of omega 3 is raw walnuts.
 Did you know that 1/4 cup of raw walnuts contains about 2,270 mg of Omega 3 fatty acids!
-Walnuts can easily be consumed as fresh made walnut milk, on top of fruit or as a snack.
+Walnuts can easily be consumed as freshly made walnut milk, on top of fruit or as a snack.
 Make sure to purchase raw walnuts, as heat damages the essential fatty acids.

 Lentils are rich in folate (folic acid).
-They are inexpensive, easy to find and quick to cook.
+They are inexpensive, easy to find, and quick to cook.
 Folic acid is an important nutrient to have in your daily diet before you become pregnant and through pregnancy.
 I like to use lentils in ‘What’s in the Fridge Soup’, curried lentils, and sprout them for salads.
-Lentils are also rich in iron, fiber and protein.
+Lentils are also rich in iron, fiber, and protein.
 One cup of cooked lentils provides 90% of your daily folate needs.

 Spinach (iron, folate, zinc, antioxidants)

 Spinach is one of the most nutritious foods on the planet.
-Packed with folic acid, iron, zinc and antioxidants, spinach is a must in every fertility diet.
+Packed with folic acid, iron, zinc, and antioxidants, spinach is a must in every fertility diet.
 Steamed or raw spinach can be used in so many ways.
 You can eat it as a steamed side vegetable, add it to soups, add raw spinach to smoothies (you can’t even taste it) or make it the base of your salads.
 A day does not go by that I do not eat spinach when it is in season.

 These are not the only super-nutritious-fertility-supporting foods available, but I wanted to highlight some of the best ones so you have some new ideas when you go grocery shopping.